Apoorv-Tiwari-99/Event-Booking-Project/README.md

 Open MySQL Workbench.

-Create a new connection using your credentials (replace password with yours).
+Create a new connection using your credentials (replace password in .env with yours).

 Open the connection and create a new SQL query tab.